Macanese people: Post-colonial period

 Beginning with the post-1974 independence of other Portuguese colonies and hastened by Macau's return to China, the Macanese community began to lose its Portuguese heritage.
 Many Portuguese, Eurasians and Chinese who were loyal to the Portuguese left after its return to China.
 Of those that remained, many children – including those of pure Chinese descent – switched from Portuguese- to English-medium high school education, particularly as many of parents recognised the diminishing value of Portuguese schooling.
 Many Macanese people of mixed ancestry since Portuguese time never speak Portuguese and speak only Cantonese as their first language; if other Macanese people of mixed ancestry speak Portuguese, they speak it as a second language, affected by a Cantonese accent.

 At the same time, Macanese of pure Portuguese descent are also learning Cantonese and Mandarin to be able to communicate to non-Portuguese-speaking Chinese.
 Today, most Macanese – if they are still young enough – would go back to study to read and write Chinese.
 Many see a niche role for fluent speakers of Portuguese, Cantonese and Mandarin.
 Code-switching between Portuguese, Cantonese, and Mandarin among native speakers is common.
 In the 1980s, Macanese or Portuguese women began to marry men who identified themselves as Chinese.

 Macanese identity dispute

 There is some dispute around the exact meaning of "Macanese".
 An essay by Marreiros offers a broad spectrum of "Macanese types", ranging from Chinese Christian converts who live among the Portuguese to the descendants of old-established families of Portuguese lineage; all groups are integrated into this historically legitimated group.

-As a general rule, it is not a point of reference, however for ethnic Chinese living and raised in Macau; they often identify themselves as Chinese or Chinese from Macau; "Macanese" is applied to those people who have been acculturated through Western education and religion and are recognized by the Macanese community as being Macanese.
+As a general rule, it is not a point of reference for ethnic Chinese living and raised in Macau.
+They often identify themselves as Chinese or Chinese from Macau.
+"Macanese" is applied to those people who have been acculturated through Western education and religion and are recognized by the Macanese community as being Macanese.

 Traditionally, the basis for Macanese ethnic affiliation has been the use of the Portuguese language at home or some alliances with Portuguese cultural patterns and not solely determined along hereditary lines.
 Pina-Cabral and Lourenço suggest that this goal is reached "namely through the Portuguese-language school-system".
 Often, due to the close proximity to the Portuguese, the Macanese closely identify themselves with Portuguese nationals as opposed to Chinese in the bi-cultural and bi-racial equation.
-In practice, however, being Macanese is left up to how individuals categorize themselves.
+In practice, being Macanese is left up to how individuals categorize themselves.

 In the mid-1990s, there had been attempts by the Macau government to redefine the Macanese to be everyone born in Macau regardless of ethnicity, language or nationality.
 Since the re-integration of Macau with the People's Republic of China in late 1999, the traditional definitions are in a state of re-formulation.
 Given the shifting political climate of Macau, some Macanese are coming to recognize and identify closer with a Chinese heritage.

 This ambiguity might be reduced by the further adjective crioulo.